B-CyberFunker/CATS22Present/README.md

 # CATS22Present

 Displays content on the secondary screen.
 Designed for the CAT S22 but technically compatible with any android 11+ device.
-This app is not currently compatible with the stock ROM.
+This App is aimed at aftermarket ROMs - there is a lite version for stock ROMs that is significantly simpier and more reliable.
+See here: https://github.com/B-CyberFunker/S22Present-Lite

 It can:
 - Display the time/date on the secondary display.